singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 ## Matrix representation in Machine Learning

 > A Matrix can be represented as a set of a few vectors.
-The collection of data points can be considered as a Matrix.
+The collection of data points is a Matrix.

 For example, a few data points for predicting the next phone to review.